CuzImAzizx/Masrofi/README.md

 - **Supports multiple users**: Unlike [MasrofiSimple](https://github.com/CuzImAzizx/MasrofiSimple), which is a single-user application, Masrofi allows multiple users to manage their expenses concurrently.

 - **Employs an actual relational database**: Instead of using a single JSON file (`db.json`), Masrofi integrates a relational database, providing better data management and integrity.

+- **Enhanced Expense Visualization**: You can now visualize your spending habits through interactive graphs and charts, making it easier to track and analyze expenses over time.

+- **Sharing and Extraction Features**: Masrofi allows you to easily share your transaction data and extract reports in various formats, including PDF, CSV, or JSON, for better accessibility and record-keeping.

 **Masrofi** now is using modern technologies, it's a multi-user robust web application for tracking personal expenses.
 With the ability to manipulate transactions efficiently.